kchitresh123/hacker-stats/README.md

 Use permutation when the two distributions are available.

+* Useful for correlation with Pearson correlation as `func`.
-Useful for A/B testing with difference fraction as `func`.
+* Useful for A/B testing with difference fraction as `func`.

 ```python
 # Null hypothesis: change has no effect between A and B.